Keto Night Sweats Cause + Quick Fixes for Hot Flash & Keto Flu

 Adding some salt to water or food at the beginning of keto may lessen these symptoms.
 Using an electrolyte supplement might be wise too; try finding one with plenty of potassium and, most importantly, be sure to drink plenty of water.

-You might find hydration powders like Liquid IV helpful, but if you’re wondering is Liquid IV keto?”, unfortunately it’s not as it is made with dextrose and carbs.
+You might find hydration powders like Liquid IV helpful, but if you’re wondering if Liquid IV is keto-friendly, unfortunately, it’s not, as it contains dextrose and carbs.

 Other Factors